-(d) Failure to settle on grounds of another party's liability.
-Insurers shall not fail to settle first party claims on the basis that responsibility for payment should be assumed by others except as may otherwise be provided by policy provisions.

-(e) Negotiations shall not be delayed unreasonably.
+- (d) Failure to settle on grounds of another party's liability.
+Insurers shall not fail to settle first party claims on the basis that responsibility for payment should be assumed by others except as may otherwise be provided by policy provisions. - (e) Negotiations shall not be delayed unreasonably.
 Insurers shall not continue to delay negotiations for settlement with a claimant who is neither an attorney nor represented by an attorney, for a length of time which causes the claimant's rights to be affected by a statute of limitations or a policy or contract time limit, without giving the claimant written notice that the time limit may be expiring and may affect the claimant's rights.
 Such notice shall be given to first party claimants thirty days before the date on which such time limit may expire.
-Such notice shall be given to third party claimants sixty days before the date on which such time limit may expire.

-(f) Rights of third party claimant.
-No insurer shall make statements which indicate that the rights of a third party claimant may be impaired if a form or release is not completed within a given period of time unless the statement is given for the purpose of notifying the third party claimant of a provision of a statute of limitations.

-(g) Lawsuit supersedes time limitations.
+Such notice shall be given to third party claimants sixty days before the date on which such time limit may expire. (f) Rights of third party claimant.
+No insurer shall make statements which indicate that the - (f) Rights of third party claimant.
+No insurer shall make statements which indicate that the rights of a third party claimant may be impaired if a form or release is not completed within a given period of time unless the statement is given for the purpose of notifying the third party claimant of a provision of a statute of limitations. - (g) Lawsuit supercedes time limitations.
 If a lawsuit on the claim is initiated, the time limits provided for in this section shall not apply.

 365:15-3-8.
-Standards for prompt, fair and equitable settlements applicable to automobile insurance
+Standards for prompt, fair and equitable settlements applicable to automobile insurance [REVOKED]